HomeConstruction & MaterialsSquare Footage Calculator

 Not adding waste for materials

 The raw square footage is not what you order.
 Flooring cuts create waste, tiles break, and you need extra for repairs.
 Add 10% for most flooring and 15% for wet-area tile.
-Our material estimates do this automatically.
+The material estimates section handles this automatically.

 Forgetting to subtract fixed obstacles